grasingerm/polya-mcmc/README.md

 Here we imagine an ion in a crystalline lattice.
 It interacts with atoms in the lattice (which are idealized as fixed) via an electrostatic Coloumb potential.
 The ion can move in 3 dimensional Euclidean space and the electrostatic energy landscape is described by a D<sub>2h</sub> symmetry (see Tinkham's text on group theory).
+This example is discussed in detail in section IV.B of the manuscript (in preparation).

+### ex7-D2h-LJ.jl
+Here we imagine a particle in a crystalline lattice.
+It interacts with atoms in the lattice (which are idealized as fixed) via a Lennard-Jones potential.
+The particle can move in 3 dimensional Euclidean space and the LJ energy landscape is described by a D<sub>2h</sub> symmetry (see Tinkham's text on group theory).

 ## TODO
 - [x] Plot convergence rates using something more publication friendly--like gnuplot